amir-qasemi/shop-discount/README.md

 The test cases are by no mean exhaustive.
 Current code coverage for discount package is: **50%**

+## Run
+Currently running the application is only possible through test, because much of the necessary codes are just dummy implementations.

 ## Time Spent
 **Total** ~ 20h
 - Studying alternative approaches ~ 3h